Provisioning EKS clusters

 You can get the auth0 values from the terraform-provider-auth0

-application on auth0.
+application on justice-cloud-platform - auth0.

 or you can export these env vars in your shell: